 Adjustable Rate–An interest rate that changes periodically in relation to an index.
 Payments may increase or decrease accordingly.

-Amortization–A repayment method in which the amount you borrow is repaid gradually though regular monthly payments of principal and interest.
+Amortization–A repayment method in which the amount you borrow is repaid gradually through regular monthly payments of principal and interest.
 During the first few years, most of each payment is applied toward the interest owed.
 During the final years of the loan, payment amounts are applied almost exclusively to the remaining principal.

 Annual Membership–An amount that may be charged annually for having a line of credit available.
 Often charged regardless of whether or not you use the line.
 Also referred to as a “participation fee.”